shabeer-syed/acesinehrs/_pages/starterguide.md

 | 912 | [D]Anorexia	Anorexia | Anorexia | Eating disorders | Parental mental health problem | diagnostic |  |  | 2 | Read |

 # Data preparation and standardisation
-Implementing the ACE indicators using the provided code lists requires preparing and re-structuring your data sets into a uniform format.
+Implementing the ACE indicators using code lists requires preparing and re-structuring your data sets into a uniform format.
 The data standardisation allows you to directly merge code lists and indicators to the data set to apply their attached algorithms.
+<i class="fas fa-exclamation-triangle" style="color: #e3bf0d;"></i>

-<i class="fa-solid fa-triangle-exclamation"></i> **Skills check!** Implementing the ACE indicators using more complex data sets like primary care data (GP records) requires knowledge of how to re-structure, manipulate and combine multiple large data sets into one or multiple new files.
+**Skills check!** Implementing the ACE indicators in more complex data sets like primary care data (GP records) requires knowledge of how to re-structure, manipulate and combine multiple large data sets into one or multiple new files.
 Depending on resources available, we recommend beginner to intermediate skills in a programming language of choice (e.g., Python, R).
 Many data management tasks involves a [split-apply-combine strategy](https://www.jstatsoft.org/article/view/v059i10), that is, the ability to "..break up a big problem into manageable pieces, operate on each piece independently and then put all the pieces back together.
 (Wickham, 2014, p1)"
 {: .notice--danger}

 ## Data extraction and re-structering